blanchette/logical_verification_2022/README.md

 ## Windows

 These instructions are also covered in a [YouTube video](https://www.youtube.com/watch?v=y3GsHIe4wZ4).
-This does not include the "Install our Logical Verification Repository" step.
+This does not include the "Install Our Logical Verification Repository" step.

 ### Get Lean